The Science

 Processing

-Bias-free analysis + dishonesty pattern recognition + accurate actor profiling
+Bias-free analysis + dishonesty detection + accurate actor profiling

 Output